orb-community/orb/CONTRIBUTING.md

   the particular problem you are trying to solve.
 In other words, help us avoid the "[XY Problem](http://xyproblem.info)".
-* **Indicate which products, software versions, and programming languages you are using.** In your request, indicate which NS1 product(s) you're using and, if relevant, which versions you are running.
+* **Indicate which products, software versions, and programming languages you are using.** In your request, indicate which NetboxLabs product(s) you're using and, if relevant, which versions you are running.
 Also include any third-party software and versions that are relevant to the issue.
 If not obvious, include which programming language(s) you are using.